LBNL-UCB-STI/beam/docs/grafana.rst

 *

     Right when the computer is coming up from the black screen, press Delete, Esc, F1, F2, or F4.
 Each computer manufacturer uses a different key but it may show a brief message at boot telling you which one to press.
-If you miss it the first time, reboot and try again.
+If you miss it the first queueStartTime, reboot and try again.
     It helps to tap the key about twice a second when the computer is coming up.

 * In the BIOS settings, find the configuration items related to the CPU.
 These can be found under the headings Processor, Chipset, or Northbridge.